unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/uns-architecture-overview.md

 * ​[Domain hierarchy and ownership](#domain-hierarchy-and-ownership) — Explains how domains can be structured, created, and managed.
 * ​[Delegating domain management](#delegating-domain-management) — Explains the role of the transaction processor and meta transactions in minting domains and allowing users to delegate transaction costs.

 UNS is built by Unstoppable Domains, which includes a new registry and set of new smart contracts.
 The structure is similar to CNS in that domains are owned **irrevocably**.
 Domains do not need to be renewed and cannot be reclaimed by Unstoppable Domains.
-Once claimed, users have complete control of their domains.
+Once minted, users have complete control of their domains.

 :::info
 For more information about the structural differences between CNS and UNS, see the [UNS vs CNS comparison](cns-uns-comparison.md).